princewilling/CRUD-application-api__FastAPI/README.md

 To make the api easy to run and accessible, docker and docker-compose is used.
 Docker allows to build, test, and deploy applications quickly.
 Compose is a tool for defining and running multi-container Docker applications(the api app and postgres db in this case).
 Check the `Dockerfile` and `docker-compose-*.yml` to gain more insight.

-EXECUTE `$ docker compose --file docker-compose-dev.yml build` to build the docker image for the api
+EXECUTE `$ docker compose --file docker-compose-*.yml build` to build the docker image for the api

-EXECUTE `$ docker compose --file docker-compose-dev.yml up` to spin the api containter and postgres container
+EXECUTE `$ docker compose --file docker-compose-*.yml up` to spin-up the api containter and postgres container

+EXECUTE `$ docker compose --file docker-compose-*.yml down` to stop and romove running containers

 To run without docker;